-In the April and May issues of FINE Magazine, our knowledgeable Naples estate planning lawyers at Wollman Gehrke & Solomon, PA wrote two articles that shared valuable information on relevant estate planning topics.
+In the April and May issues of FINE Magazine, our knowledgeable Naples estate planning lawyers at Wollman Gehrke & Associates, PA wrote two articles that shared valuable information on relevant estate planning topics.
 One article provided a helpful hurricane preparedness checklist.
 The other discussed how individuals could avoid the chain-of-title problems that occur when it's discovered right before closing of a property sale that a deceased person is the property's record owner.
 This is referred to as a "Deadly Deed."
 Below is an overview of the information provided in each of the articles.

 Hurricane Preparedness Checklist—When major hurricanes strike, individuals can be forced to evacuate.
 This means that they will have to make quick decisions about what they can take with them, as well as how they will access their important documents.
 Planning ahead and having a checklist for when that day comes can help individuals in these situations from suffering more losses than they need to.
 Here are the five planning steps that Attorney Edward E. Wollman has suggested: